acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 when one is provided.
 {{< /alert >}}

-## Include Wayback links when linking to websites
+## Use Wayback Machine links when necessary

-When a primary source is a website like a blog or forum thread, the easiest way to include it in an artifact is to add a link.
-If the website is no longer available on the web, include a [Wayback Machine](https://web.archive.org/) link.
+When linking to a website like a blog post or a forum thread, use a [Wayback Machine](https://web.archive.org/) link if the website is no longer available on the web or has changed substantially since the version you're trying to reference.

-However, even if the website is still available on the web, you should include a Wayback link alongside a regular link.
-This ensures that even if the content moves, changes, or is taken down, users can still find it.
-If the website is also an archive or online database like the Internet Archive, you don't need to include a Wayback link.

-You can give both the regular link and the Wayback link the same name in the artifact; the artifact page on Ace Archive will show which is the Wayback link with an icon.

 If you need to archive a page that the Wayback Machine isn't able to crawl, such as a page behind a confirmation prompt or login page, check out {{< article "docs/contributing/web-archives.md" >}} for an alternative approach.

 ## Download videos from sites like YouTube